Sunday, November 25, 2018

 Johnny Cash -- Sun albums

 As I showed in previous posts about Chuck Berry and Elvis Presley, discographies from the 1950s were in complete disarray, especially when it came to albums.
-Back then, singles were king, and albums looked at as simply a way to get some extra money from the most devoted fans.
+Back then, singles were king, and albums were seen as simply a way to earn extra money from the most devoted fans.
 Johnny Cash’s album discography was no different.

 Making it a bit more difficult to reorganize is that overdubs were sometimes done on some of Cash’s songs at much later dates than the initial recordings.
 So do you place the song in the timeline of when it was originally recorded or when it received overdubs?

-In the end, I used as a guide the Time-Life box set, The Complete Sun Recordings, 1955-58, which is somewhat surprisingly thorough.
-It doesn’t have a bunch of alternate takes or demos, just the masters.
-And they’re in fairly good chronological order.
+In the end, I used the Time-Life Johnny Cash box set, The Complete Sun Recordings, 1955-58, as a guide, which is somewhat surprisingly thorough.
+It doesn’t have a bunch of alternate takes or demos, just the masters, and they’re in fairly good chronological order.
 Going by this, Johnny should have had five albums of 12 tracks or more while at Sun Records.
-But the label mixed and matched various tracks, and often repeatedly released the biggest hits.
+But the label mixed and matched various tracks and often repeatedly rereleased the biggest hits.

 So here we try to remedy the situation with what could have been.